Etupa/Metadata-PNG-sorter/README.md

-# The built .exe is unsigned, so Windows/antivirus may flag it or show warnings like:
+### The built .exe is unsigned, so Windows/antivirus may flag it or show warnings:

 "Windows protected your PC" / "Unknown publisher" Right-click the .exe → Properties → click "Unblock" if present.